neoground/neowx-material/README.md

   (or add your own translation)
 - auto dark mode - works great on mobile and desktop
 - responsive design - optimized for modern tablets and smartphones
-- support for all available sensors (not all yet - but we're working on it!)
+- support for all available sensors
 - many options to customize your reports even more - have a look at the skin.conf
 - ...and much more!